arcium-hq/agave/CONTRIBUTING.md

 ### The PR / Issue Labels

 Labels make it easier to manage and track PRs / issues.
-Below some common labels that we use in Solana.
+Below are some common labels that we use in Solana.
 For the complete list of labels, please refer to the [label page](https://github.com/solana-labs/solana/issues/labels):